andymantell/frontend-training-1-html-and-css-fundamentals/Plan.md

     - Checkboxes
     - Select boxes
     - Buttons
-- Using CSS to lay out the form
+- Using CSS to lay out the form (Flexbox?)
     - Positioning of label relative to controls
     - Error state for fields
 - Using JS to validate the form on submission and display errors